sinaro/prs-training-uio/README.md

 # To check which commands are available in PRSice2 and their description, check: http://www.prsice.info/command_detail/
 # You can use --fastscore to only calculate threshold stated in --bar-levels.
 If --fast-score is not used, it creates PRS for a range stated from --lower, to --upper, with the specified --interval.

+# Run the prsice analysis with the Rscript
 #!/bin/bash
 Rscript PRSice.R \
         --prsice PRSice_linux \